rhargreaves/mega-drive-fm-synth-experiments/assembly-only/README.md

 ## Compiling Code

-Use `make` to build all .asm files into .bin files, ready to be ran on an emulator or Sega Mega Drive.
+Use `make` to build all .asm files into .bin ROM files, ready to be ran on an emulator or Sega Mega Drive.
+The ASM68k assembler is used (via Docker) to build the ROMs.

 ## Running